 The 'Bid Sheet Design' screen allows you to finalize the lots and columns that bidders will see, and also determine the information that bidders will enter, such as pricing and lead time information.

 From this screen you can create attributes and lots from scratch or edit content already entered or imported.

 From the 'Event Settings' screen, you'll specify if the Bid Sheet is available online only, offline only (as an Excel download), or both online and offline.
 By default, bidders will see a tab/worksheet called 'Bid Sheet'.
-To change the name, click on the blue 'Bid Sheet' label and edit it.
+To change the name, click the edit icon next to the 'Bid Sheet' label at the bottom of the bidder preview table on the 'Overview' tab and edit it.
 Click the checkmark icon to save the new name, or click the cancel icon to ignore the change.

 Use the 'Bid Sheet Design' screen to: